thegridelectric/gridworks-protocol/docs/types/synced-readings.rst

     - Description: ScadaReadTime in Unix MilliSeconds.
 The single time, in unix milliseconds, assigned to this list of readings.
     - Format: ReasonableUnixTimeMs

-**AboutNodeNameList**:
+**ChannelNameList**:
-    - Description: AboutNodeNameList.
-List of names of the SpaceHeat Nodes getting measured.
+    - Description: Channel Name List.
+List of the names of the  Data Channels getting measured.
+These names are immutable and locally unique for the Scada.
     - Format: SpaceheatName

-**TelemetryNameList**:
-    - Description: TelemetryNameList.
-List of the TelemetryNames.
-The nth name in this list indicates the TelemetryName of the nth alias in the AboutNodeAliasList.

 **ValueList**:
     - Description: ValueList.
 List of the values read.